Climate Solutions Track

 Organized with California Clean Energy Fund (CalCEF)

-Danny Kennedy will lead a group around Oakland to explore the convergence of mobility and electricity services globally, which are being disrupted by low cost renewables and new business models.
-Featuring a ride on Go Bikes, the tour will include stops at the CALCEF Offices, Powerhouse, and other innovative business in the area, concluding with a stop at Mosaic to hear from Billy Parish on his views on the next phase of renewable energy innovation.
+Danny Kennedy will lead a group exploration of Oakland to visit the convergence of mobility and electricity services globally, which are being disrupted by low cost renewables and new business models.
+Featuring a ride on Go Bikes, the tour will include stops at the CALCEF Offices, Powerhouse, and Get in And Go Car Share, concluding with a reception at Mosaic to hear CEO Billy Parish share his views on the next phase of renewable energy innovation.
 The group will stop at Blue Bottle coffee in Jack London Square to refuel along the way.

 - Danny Kennedy, Managing Director, California Clean Energy Fund (CalCEF)

 - The GIG Car, GIG Car Share